ceofvo/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
 Pixel Art Maker written in HTML, CSS & JavaScript.
 This is a single-page web app that allows users to draw pixel art on a customizable canvas!
+[Click here to test the app.
+Have Fun!](https://ceofvo.github.io/Pixel-Art-Maker/)

 In this app users should be able to: